bkeevil/arduino-mqtt/README.md

 The Example program is for an ESP32 device with an OLED.
 It probably won't run but it shows how to use the library.

+## Useage

+This is not set up to be a library, just add mqtt.h as a tab in your Arduino IDE project.

+You create a subclass of MQTTClient in your main application and override the virtual methods.

 ## Change Log

 Oct, 2017 CONNECT, CONNACK, SUBSCRIBE, SUBACK and PUBLISH are working.